The-Taggart-Institute/wireguard-3-ways/docs/whyreguard.md

 But either way, you still have to trust those services.
 Some are probably trustworthy, but a system that relies on only a few good actors is a fragile system indeed.
 Instead, I'd like to build a private networking landscape in which many individuals can and do create the networks they require.

+## The Threat Model

+What exactly are we defending against here?
+This isn't really about criminals stealing your identity, much less machine-in-the-middle attacks at the coffee shop.
+What we're talking about here concerns community safety.
+Maybe you're organizing for political action.
+Maybe you're sharing media that those in power would rather not be shared.
+Maybe you're trying to run an independent news organization.
+Many forms of community have good reason to be concerned about an overzealous state attempting to monitor their communications and data archives.
+Entrusting all of this data to third parties who have more interest in cooperating with the state than protecting your privacy is a dicey situation.

 ## Wireguard

 Wireguard offers the ability to create the kind of private network you _need_, not the one being sold to you.
 The tradeoff, at least in the more elementary setups, is knowing how the technology works.
 In this coming age, that knowledge is precious.